 Building Relations Part 2: Stories From Community

-Elder Betty Letendre will join Lewis for a conversation about how
+and Elder Betty Letendre will join Lewis for a conversation

-non-Indigenous organizations are working to build more positive
+about how non-Indigenous organizations are working to build

 This training webinar series will incorporate an Indigenous lens, with a specific emphasis on Indigenous women (who make up more than half of the provincial women’s shelter population) who are disproportionately affected by sexual victimization, domestic violence, inequalities, discrimination and poverty.
 Additionally, training will provide education about the history and impact of intergenerational trauma (the collective spiritual, emotional, and psychological wounding over the lifespan and across generations) on Indigenous peoples in order to support family healing.